GhostFlying/LocationReportEnabler/README.md

 LocationReportEnabler
 =====================

-A simple android app to enable Google Location Report, Google Now and related functions in china.
+A simple android app to enable Google Location Report, Google Now and related functions in China.

 *ROOT REQUIRED*

+*I hava found an issue abount Google Maps and its satellite view, no matter which one is correct and the other must be wrong.
+If someone finds the way to solve it, please contact me or reply in issue #2*

 The only thing the app does is set 3 variables about sim card once the device boot completed.